Kobun42/something4pshome/NPEA00013_Commands.md

 This command is known to only work on certain versions, such as the early 0.9 home build.
 The build I am focusing on does NOT have support for this command, due to it wanting something from medius.
 I believe this build may have been compiled improperly.
 ## walkspeed (speed)
 Sets your walk speed to whatever you typed.
 You can either have super-sonic speed or... um... yeah...
+## saveAvatar (name)
+If a folder titled "avatars" is in your home directory, you can save an avatar into there.
+## loadAvatar (name)
+If a folder titled "avatars" is in your home directory, you can load an avatar from there.
+## overrideUserType (type)
+Pro tip: Put "overrideUserType regular" into your hubstartup.txt to remove the "Welcome to Playstation Home" messages.
+## VHS commands
+These toggle the recording system on home and whatnot.